 If you are having significant issues across all of your courses and the above options are not feasible, you may want to consider requesting an academic withdrawal.
 You will need to work directly with your academic advisor to complete the necessary paperwork.

 If you have experienced significant health or internet connectivity challenges, please discuss with your course instructor(s) to see if taking an Incomplete is possible.
 This will allow you to complete any outstanding coursework later.
 Incompletes must be completed within 12 months.
 The full policy regarding Incomplete grades is available in the Undergraduate Catalog.

 Yes.
 International students in F-1 or J-1 status who are considering a drop below full time (12 credit hours in fall/spring) should consult with their academic advisor and International Student Services (ISS).
 The process for obtaining a reduced course load approval is available on the ISS website.
 The reduced course load application must be signed by an academic advisor and approved by ISS before a student is permitted to drop or resign below full time.
 The reduced course load form is a fillable PDF and may be signed electronically.

-UB is offering various instructional modes for fall 2020 courses to ensure our community’s safety while delivering a high-quality academic experience.
+UB is offering various course instructional modes to ensure our community’s safety while delivering a high-quality academic experience.
 Use the links below to access the systems and information you’ll need this semester.
-Whether your classes are in-person or delivered remotely, the learning outcomes, access to distinguished faculty and key support resources remain the same.
+Whether your classes are in person or delivered remotely, the learning outcomes, access to distinguished faculty and key support resources remain the same.

-We know that college can feel challenging, especially so in uncertain times.
+We know that college can feel challenging.
 We’re here for you!
 Here are a few key resources to help you stay on track and be successful.
-Remember, asking for help is one of the smartest things you can do!
+Remember, asking for help is one of the smartest things you can do.

 This semester, stay involved with your favorite activities, or try a new one!
 There are plenty of ways to connect with opportunities at UB, both on campus and remotely.